-As we progress through 2020 with our video Monday Moment format you’ll find we talk about feedback and delegation and communication and we’ll still address hiring issues and how to deal with a difficult employee, or as I like to say, make them disappear, without these torrid consequences, but today, and this month, is about barriers.
+As we have progressed with our video Monday Moment format you’ll find we talk about feedback and delegation and communication and we’ll still address hiring issues and how to deal with a difficult employee, or as I like to say, make them disappear, without these torrid consequences, but today, and this month, is about barriers.
 One of them is giving up too soon, or feeling like there’s not a lot of hope in your situation.
 So how do you create dogged persistence and how can you be doggedly persistent?
 Well it takes at least these three things, and here are three suggestions in fact that will help you improve this skill in the area of leadership persistence.

 Push Through One Thing